Emilie-thp/dynastipi/README.md

 # Dynastipi

-Dynastipi is a technical exercice for job application at KINOBA.
+Dynastipi is a technical exercice for my job application at KINOBA.

 ## Installation